 Writing in a notebook.

-Let the legs dance
+Let your feet dance

-Let the legs dance
+Let your feet dance

 On a flat path.
 (They dance).

-Our legs are tired - 2 times.
+Our legs are tired - twice.

-This is our home where we live.
+This is our house where we live.

-Cross legs - get down
+Legs crossed - get down

 And wait for the command.